Intradural spinal mass lesions (an approach)

 The spinal dura mater is the outermost covering membrane of the spinal cord.
 Superiorly, it adheres to the margin of the foramen magnum where it is continuous with the cranial dura mater.
 Its caudal end most commonly occurs at the level of S2.
 The dura extends for a distance into the neural foramen along each nerve root.
 The dura is separated from the vertebrae by the epidural space, which contains fat and the epidural venous plexus.

 The subdural space, between the dura and arachnoid layers, is a potential space, with the dura and arachnoid normally apposed to one another.
 The subarachnoid space, between the arachnoid mater and pia mater, is continuous with the intracranial subarachnoid space and contains cerebrospinal fluid.
-It extends a short distance along the nerve roots into the neural exit foramina.
+It extends a short distance along with the nerve roots into the neural exit foramina.
 The pia mater is applied to the surface of the spinal cord and the roots of the spinal nerves.

 Axial MRI scans of the cord demonstrate the anterior median fissure, a prominent cleft in the midline of the ventral surface of the cord.
 The posterior median sulcus is a shallow indentation on the dorsal aspect of the cord.
 The ventral nerve roots exit the spinal cord at the anterolateral sulcus and the dorsal nerve roots enter the cord at the posterolateral sulcus.
 The dorsal intermediate sulcus separates the dorsal column into the gracile (more medial) and cuneate (more lateral) tracts.